YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/01_cli.rst

 ######

 The create command can be used to create applications and mojits.
-We’ll be spending much of the next module discussing mojits, but for now, think of mojits as the MVC component of Mojito applications that is manifested in an application as a rectangular area of a page.
+We'll be spending much of the next module discussing mojits, but for now, think of mojits as the self-contained MVC components of Mojito applications that is manifested in an application as a rectangular area of a page.

 The following is the basic syntax for using the create command to